pspeter3/jsonQuery/README.md

 Installation
 ------------

-To install the script into your code simply include the jsonsql-0.2.min.js into your project and create tables using the JsonSQL object.
+To install the script into your code simply include the jsonQuery-0.1.min.js from bin/ into your project and create tables using the JsonQuery object.

 Initialization
 --------------